 At first, Tyler was a very reluctant traveler, resistant to our plan of leaving our comfortable life behind for a year of traveling around the world.
 His perspective quickly changed and Tyler became the most enthusiastic traveler of the four of us.
 A year out in the world opened his eyes to new experiences, where he embraced new activities, such as bungy jumping in New Zealand, speaking mandarin in China, and shark cage diving in South Africa.

 The most enthusiastic traveler of our family, Kara got the wanderlust bug at a very young age.
 Naturally adventurous and open to new experiences, Kara was the most eager to leave everything behind for a trip around the world.
 Her favorite moments were the animal encounters along the Garden Route of South Africa, surfing in Fiji, and traveling through New Zealand and Australia.
 But surprisingly, this little girl who wanted to travel so badly, was also the one most afflicted with homesickness.
 Her source of comfort was Simba, the little stuffed lion she bought at Kruger National Park in South Africa, her constant companion who was always at her side.
-Now that we are back in the US, Kara is happy to be home, but like her brother, is longing to travel once again.

 Why Did We Do It?